- General Information

 Below you will find lists of local businesses, their services and hours of operation.

 We have now implemented procedures to allow staff to work from home and have broken the BODC office staff into two teams.
-This will mean that approximately half the team will be in the office on any given day and the other half will work from home.
+This will mean approximately half the team will be in the office on any given day and the other half will work from home.
 The Works crews have also been split into two teams with staggered start and finish times.
 This means we can adhere to social distancing guidelines, limit contact amongst staff and the community, while still providing essential BODC services.
 We have also increased our hygiene practices including regular sterilisation of surfaces and shared spaces including vehicles.

 We have also installed soap dispensers in as many of our public toilets as possible, focussing on those that are high use.
 Unfortunately we were not able to complete all due to a global shortage on soap dispensers and soap-refills.
 This means that while we will endeavour to do all we can to keep toilets equipped with soap, we cannot make this guarantee.